MutinyCraft/ArenaCTF/README.md

-Custom for of ArenaCTF by alkarinv.
+Custom fork of ArenaCTF by alkarinv.
 All credit goes to alkarinv for the original work.